Pucadopr/Mouse-Controller/README.md

 * Total inference time - 1.434543 seconds
 * Total Frames per second - 10.044346

+Results obtained on my local CPU using the FP16 model;

+* Total model load time - 0.902414 seconds
+* Total inference time - 1.391234 seconds
+* Total Frames per second - 9.854323

 ## Results
-Given that four models load together to give the total model load time, The model load time seems fair and since models are high precision.
-Inference time can be improved by analysing models individually and pruning to remove least efficient layers or neurons to make them more efficient.
+The FP16 model gives inference faster than the FP32 model, this is due to the lower precision of the FP16 model.
+FP32 model is more accurate than the FP16 model however.
+Inference time can be improved however by analysing models individually and pruning to remove least efficient layers or neurons to make them more efficient.

 ### Edge Cases
 Application doesn't work very well in poorly lit areas as models can't pick up features properly so please use in a well lit area or environment